Central Oklahoma Bronchos football: Northeastern State

-Central Oklahoma and Northeastern State first played each other in 1912 and have since played in 77 contests with Central Oklahoma holding a 48–28–2 advantage.
-The two teams have combined for four NAIA national championships, and have played in two NCAA Division II conferences since 1997.
-Beginning in 1998 the two programs have competed for the President's Cup.
-Central Oklahoma currently leads 11–9 in the trophy series.
+Central Oklahoma and the Northeastern State RiverHawks first played each other in 1912 and have since played in 81 contests with Central Oklahoma holding a 52–27–2 advantage.
+Both teams are members of the MIAA.
+The two teams have combined for four NAIA national championships, with NSU winning in 1958 and 1994, and UCO winning in 1962 and 1982.
+The teams also played in an NAIA playoff game in 1982.
+Except for 2020, this game has been played annually since 1997, when Northeastern State became NCAA Division II members.
+That year, NSU joined the Bronchos in the Lone Star Conference.
+Beginning in 1998, the two programs have competed for the President's Cup.
+In 2010, UCO and Northeastern State both left the LSC and joined the MIAA in 2012.
+Central Oklahoma currently leads 15–9 in the trophy series.